na-na-hi/renget/archive/RibombeeCotton.md

 -> By Ribombee-anon <-

+-> *Note: A slightly updated version of this story can be found here: https://rentry.org/RibombeeJournal#cotton* ->

 The Clover Guildhall had a storeroom, and it was a mess.
 My partner Sneasel and I examined the chaos of random items strewn about and piled everywhere, sometimes reaching even higher than where I sat on Sneasel’s head.
 Neither of us had the slightest idea how it got so bad after only a few days of having a guildhall.
 We were equal parts impressed and annoyed.

 “Um... should we try to clean it?”
 I asked timidly.